Overview of Adult ADHD

-Occasionally, the parents of children diagnosed with ADHD will seek treatment for themselves, particularly once they see the process of diagnosis in their children and recognise themselves to have been suffering the same symptoms in childhood and beyond.
+Occasionally, the parents of children diagnosed with ADHD will seek treatment for themselves.
+This is particularly the case once they see the process of diagnosis in their children and recognise themselves to have been suffering the same symptoms in childhood and beyond.

-ADHD may be being over-diagnosed in childhood.
+ADHD may be currently being overdiagnosed in childhood.
 Given the risks associated with long-term psychostimulant medication – such as addiction, anxiety, hypertension and effect on growth – specialist assessment is a necessity.

 Few specialised services for Adult ADHD exist and waiting times for assessment, diagnosis and treatment, if required, can be lengthy.